texfaq/texfaq.github.io/FAQ-install-unpack.md

 If you're missing the `package.ins` altogether, you need to play around until something works.
-Some `dtx` files are ''self-extracting''&nbsp;&mdash; they do without an `ins` file, and once you've processed the `package.dtx`, `package.sty` has automagically appeared.
+Some `dtx` files are "self-extracting"&nbsp;&mdash; they do without an `ins` file, and once you've processed the `package.dtx`, `package.sty` has automagically appeared.
 Various other oddities may appear, but the archivists aim to have `README` file in every package, which